 Dynamic source code and memory debugging for C, C++ and Fortran applications on UNIX, LINUX and MAC OS X

-TotalView is a GUI-based source code defect analysis tool that gives you unprecedented control over processes and thread execution and visibility into program state and variables.
+TotalView is a GUI-based source code debugger and defect analysis tool that provides unprecedented control over processes and thread execution and visibility into program state and variables.

-It allows you to debug one or many processes and/or threads in a single window with complete control over program execution.
+Debug one or many processes and/or threads in a single window with complete control over program execution.
 This allows you to set breakpoints, stepping line by line through the code on a single thread, or with coordinated groups of processes or threads, and run or halt arbitrary sets of processes or threads.
-You can reproduce and troubleshoot difficult problems that can occur in concurrent programs that take advantage of threads, OpenMP, MPI, GPUs or coprocessors.
+You can reproduce and troubleshoot difficult problems that can occur in concurrent programs that take advantage of threads, OpenMP, MPI, CAF, GPUs or coprocessors.

 To learn more about TotalView, see the Features, or take a look at the introductory video, Getting Started with TotalView.

-Request a Free Evaluation Copy of TotalView and try it for yourself today!
+Request a Free Evaluation Copy of TotalView to see for yourself.